 What if a Parent Opposes the Move?

-Things are more complicated if you need permission from your spouse and they are unwilling to provide it.
-If you and your ex-spouse cannot reach an agreement on relocating your child, either parent can file a petition with the court to request an order from the court that either permits or blocks the move.
+Things are more complicated if the other parent does not consent to the move.
+If you cannot reach an agreement on relocating your child, either parent can file a petition with the court to request an order from the court that either permits or blocks the move.
 You cannot simply move with your child without a court order.

-The removal law effective in Westborough requires you to get permission for the proposed move if the child was born in Massachusetts or has lived in the state for at least five years, if the child is too young to provide consent, and if a probate and family court has jurisdiction to make custody decisions for that child.
+The laws around removal in Westborough require you to get permission for the proposed move if the child was born in Massachusetts or has lived in the state for at least five years, if the child is too young to provide consent, or if a probate and family court has jurisdiction to make custody decisions for that child.
 The court has jurisdiction if you are currently involved in any case related to the child, such as divorce, paternity, or support cases.
 The court may also have jurisdiction if you were previously involved in such a case.

 The court will apply the “best interests” test (more on this below).